 William Buick enters the Epsom winner’s enclosure on Masar

-One Danish official summed up the state of Scandinavian racing when he said that “the Norwegians have the money, the Swedes the races and the Danes the jockeys.”
-Sweden’s races are indeed increasingly well-respected, and Norway has both good sponsors and some ambitious owners willing to pay big prices.
-Denmark, by contrast, could benefit from more investment but has produced some top riders.
-Nicholas Cordrey for example rode seven winners and a second at Jagersrö in 2000.
-Wido Neuroth is perennially Norway’s champion trainer, and the only trainer to send a single horse (Valley Chapel) out in 1999 to win Scandinavia’s triple derby crown in thirty seven years, the varying surfaces making it an almost impossible feat.
-Some of the glory was taken away in 2005 when his yard was embroiled in a doping scandal: his horses drew five positive drug samples in Norway and two in Sweden.
-Neuroth blamed his vet, the vet blamed Neuroth.
-Both were allowed to keep their licenses after paying small fines.
+One Danish official summed up the state of Scandinavian racing when they said “the Norwegians have the money, the Swedes the races and the Danes the jockeys.”
+There’s really no better summary than that.
+Sweden’s races are increasingly respected, and Norway has both good sponsors and ambitious owners.
+Danish racing, too, though it could benefit from more investment, has produced some top riders – Nicholas Cordrey, for example, who rode seven firsts and a second at Jagersrö in 2000.
+Wido Neuroth, perennially Norway’s champion trainer, was, in 1999, the only trainer to win Scandinavia’s triple crown for thirty seven years (varying terrains make getting all three derbies an almost impossible feat), and a year later was the first Scandinavian trainer to take a horse, Pretty Girl, abroad, coming second in the Tattersalls Houghton Stakes at Newmarket.